flock-community/aigentic/site/blog/2025-06-16-EUTR/index.md

 Our approach involved creating a specialized classification agent that could analyze product data and determine EUTR applicability with high accuracy.
 The solution leveraged several key components of the Aigentic ecosystem:

-1. **Custom Agent Configuration**: We designed an agent specifically trained to understand timber products and EUTR requirements
-2. **Multi-Model Integration**: The solution combined different LLM models to optimize for both accuracy and processing speed
-3. **Domain-Specific Tools**: We implemented specialized tools for processing product descriptions, images, and technical specifications

 ## The Data Validation Challenge

 One of the most significant challenges in the project was validating the data and ensuring the accuracy of the AI classifications.
 This is where the Aigentic platform proved particularly valuable.